Baugh Creek

-Baugh Creek is a tributary of the Little Wood River.
+Baugh Creek is a tributary of the Little Wood River in Blaine County, Idaho, United States.
 The creek is located in Sawtooth National Forest right next to Buck Creek.

+Baugh Creek is home to beavers, due to them being parachuted into the area in the 20th century.
+The beaver areas have been shown to be more resilient against forest fires than neighbouring ares that lack beavers.

 Birds

 There have been 3 different specie sightings of birds near the creek: